“Painting is very easy when you don’t know how, but very difficult when you do”

 Colour choice was limited, the vivid bright colours that are found in acrylics today just weren’t available and pigment choice paid an integral part in the painting process.

 Not just aesthetically but as a sign of power.

-Often, the more blue in a painting, the richer the patron.
+Often, the bluer the painting, the richer the patron.
 The pigment Ultramarine blue famously used to be more expensive than gold.
-It was extracted from lapis lazuli, a semi precious stone, that was used as the raw ingredient until the colourmaker Jean-Baptiste Guimet created a synthetic alternative to lapis lazuli in France in 1828.
+It was extracted from lapis lazuli, a semi-precious stone, that was used as the raw ingredient until the colourmaker Jean-Baptiste Guimet created a synthetic alternative to lapis lazuli in France in 1828.

 This is why it is often referred to now as French ultramarine.

 These days choosing paints to start with can be a tough choice.

 There are literally thousands of choices of different colours.
 Paint manufacturers have the urge to constantly produce a new variety or shade of pigment.

 To tell you that this is the ‘magic bullet’ the wonder colour that will solve all your painting problems.